zwpaper/bookmark-kanban-extension/README.md

 3. Click on a bookmark to open it in a new tab
 4. Use the edit and delete buttons to manage your bookmarks
 5. Access settings through the extension popup by clicking the extension icon in your toolbar
+6. Use the theme selector in the header to switch between different visual themes

 ## Features in Detail